 Instead, the appellate court had limited itself to declaring that Alexander had not been the victim of “cruel and unusual punishment,” which was also prohibited under the Eighth Amendment.
 The Supreme Court contended, however, that lower courts were better suited to deciding whether specific fines were “excessive.”
 Although Chief Justice Rehnquist offered a hint that there might be some validity in arguing that forfeiture, a prison term, and large fines might be excessive, he qualified the statement by reaffirming that the enormity of Alexander’s racketeering activities must be taken into account when defining “excessive” as related to his case.

-Critics of RICO complain it is unconstitutional
+Critics of racketeering law complain it is unconstitutional

 Since the early 1980s, RICO has been used to target individuals involved in organized crime as well as politicians, racists, abortion protesters, animal rights activists, and others accused of illegal activity.